-Kymberly J. Gordon is a 61 year old Transgender Woman, FIRST.
-She has had many challenges to face; one was a lack of education.
-In 2002 Kymberly Gordon return to school and received a GED, ABA, BBA and Certification in Addiction Counseling.
+Kymberly J. Gordon is a 64 year old Transgender Woman.
+Throughout life she has had many challenges to face; one of the greatest was a lack of education.
+In 2002 Kymberly Gordon returned to school and received a GED, ABA, BBA and Certification in Addiction Counseling.

 She has worked in the fight against AIDS for more than 30 years.
-She has held many positions and is now Case Managing for the past 10 years at Damien Ministries, Inc. She oversees the 340B Pharmaceutical Program of Damien Ministries, Inc., Program Manager of a growing agency ‘Shuggs Place’ and the Supervisor of the Non-Medical Case Management department.
+She has held many positions from a Home Health Aid assigned to some of the first victims of GRID in 1984 and is now the Non Medial Case Management Supervisor at Damien Ministries, Inc. She oversees the 340B Pharmaceutical Program of Damien Ministries, Inc., Program Manager of a growing agency ‘Shuggs Place’ and the Director of the Non-Medical Case Management Department.

 Aryah Lester, nationally awarded author, as well as a speaker and educator, is a black woman of transgender experience from New York living in Washington DC.
 Ms. Lester was the last-standing 2-term Chair for the State of Florida Health Department’s Transgender Work Group, former Chair-Elect of the Miami-Dade HIV/AIDS Partnership, and is an Advisory Board member of Unity Coalition (UC|CU).
 Ms. Lester is a board member of Equality Florida’s TransAction Florida committee, and helped to create the TransArt series with the Betsy Hotel, the LGBT Visitors Center, and UC|CU.
 She also sat as a member on the National Alliance of State and Territorial AIDS Directors (NASTAD) Transgender Networking Group.
 Ms. Lester is also board member of STARR, the nation’s first transgender organization founded by Sylvia Rivera and Marsha P. Johnson, and Advisory Board Member for Gilead Sciences, The Well Project, and ViiV Healthcare.